sunsetian/living_lines/README.md

 In Explorer mode you can find in the GUI a 4 values code on the top-left corner.
 This code is the current character you have created.
 You can set up you performance Characters using this protocole inside the items of the 5 charactersScene banks that are availables in the source code.

-Search for this lines at the source code:
+Search for this lines at the source code (Living_Lines.pde):

 ////////